Contact us: MultiCover Insurance

 No, you won't need to cancel your car and home insurance until they are due for renewal and then they'll simply join your MultiCover policy.

-Do the cars need to be registered at the same address as the home insurance policy?
+Do the cars or vans need to be registered at the same address as the home insurance policy?

 Immediate family can live at different addresses and will each build up their own No Claims Bonus.